Decoupling Constraints from Two Directions for Evolutionary Constrained Multi-objective Optimization: PROPOSED ALGORITHM

+\textbf{Activation:} Whenever Algorithm~\ref{alg:updateLI} adds new boundary solutions to $LI$, DCF2D identifies the constraints violated by these solutions.
+If constraint $j$ is violated and $AP_j$ is inactive, $AP_j$ is activated and assigned a protection period (5 generations).
+Consequently, auxiliary populations are created only for constraints that currently obstruct the convergence of $MP$.

+\textbf{Direction switching and deactivation:} Each active auxiliary population is continuously monitored.
+An $AP_i$ initially searches in the \textit{evolutionary} direction to approximate $\mathrm{SCPF}_i$.
+If it contains no solution satisfying constraint $i$, its direction is switched to \textit{reverse} to approximate $\mathrm{RCPF}_i$.
+Conversely, because RCPF solutions should dominate the CPF, a reverse-direction $AP_i$ is deactivated if all its solutions become dominated by $MP$ after the protection period expires.
+This condition indicates that the corresponding infeasible barrier no longer provides useful guidance.

+This event-driven strategy activates only currently relevant constraints and removes auxiliary populations that no longer contribute to the search, thereby reducing unnecessary computational overhead.

-\textbf{4.
-Stage 3: Final Convergence (Line 30-31):} When the evaluation count exceeds $\beta \times MaxFE$, all auxiliary populations are permanently stopped.
-All resources are concentrated on the $MP$ to refine the precision of the final feasible solutions.
+\textbf{4) Stage 3: Final Convergence:} When the number of function evaluations exceeds $\beta \times MaxFE$, all auxiliary populations are permanently deactivated.
+The remaining computational resources are allocated to $MP$ to refine the convergence accuracy and distribution of the final feasible solutions.